I want to share this workout from Shawna K.

 You are going to set your timer for 30 seconds of work with a 10-second transition.
-We have got a couple of exercises and you are going to go through the round 3 times.
-I am going to go through the exercises with you explaining how to do them.
-I won’t have myself on the timer but you can make notes and then go do it yourself.
+We have a couple of exercises that will do for 3 rounds.
+I am going to go through the exercises with you and explain how to do them.

 #1 – Wall Sit

-When you are doing a wall sit you are going to be feeling the quads and you are going to squeeze the knees together.
+When you are doing a wall sit, you are going to really be feeling your quads.

-#4 – Squat Jumps / Full Body Extension
+#4 – Squat Jumps / Full Body Extensions

 #5 – Plank

-You might not be able to tell but I am going to really be pulling those elbows in actively towards my ribs and I am going to be holding that for 30 seconds and that is going to be engaging my back as well.
+You might not be able to tell, but I am going to really pull those elbows in towards my ribs.
+Hold this position for 30 seconds.

-After that going right back to the top: Wall Sit, Stick Up, DumbBell Row, Squat Jump, Plank – again and repeat that two more times.
-It’s a great little 10-minute circuit.
-You are going to hit your upper back.
-What is great about hitting the upper back is it also helps your posture and so keeping those shoulder blades down and back you are going to look like your waist is thinning and you are going to look super fit.
-You are going to feel awesome.
-Give that a try!
+After that, go back and repeat the exercises: Wall Sit, Stick Ups, Dumbbell Rows, Squat Jumps, and Plank.
+This makes for a great little 10-minute circuit that engages your upper back.
+What is great about hitting the upper back is it also helps improve your posture.
+By keeping your shoulder blades down and back, it will look like your waist is thinning and you are going to look super fit.
+You will also feel awesome, so give it a try!